-By 2030, we imagine that border agents have near certainty that people and goods that arrive at the border are who and what they say they are.
+By 2030, we imagine that border services officers at Canadian borders have near certainty that people and goods arriving at the border are who and what they say they are.

 Digital identity is key for more secure and efficient border crossings based on truth.
 By 2030, the convergence of smart materials, biometrics, internet of things (IoT), blockchain and universal connectivity is likely to have revolutionized identity and supply chain traceability.
-Border agencies should track this revolution-even lead it in some cases.
-The goal is to bring digital identity data to decisionmakers.
+Organizations involved in border activities should track this revolution-even lead it in some cases.
+The goal is to bring digital identity data to decision makers.
 The veracity of the data is absolutely critical.
-Combining trusted and enriched data from across the ecosystem with emerging technologies, border agencies can move to extremely high levels of transparency, even truth.
+Combining trusted and enriched data from across the ecosystem with emerging technologies, border services can move to extremely high levels of transparency, even truth.
 And they can do this while making data protection and security a priority.
 Just imagine how this could change border crossings.

 Fast forward to 2030.
-When travelers arrive at a checkpoint, facial recognition technology powered by advanced biometrics and spoof detection confirms their identity with near complete certainty.
-Even today, 56% of travelers agree that facial recognition technology will help make future international travel faster and more seamless.
+When travellers arrive at a checkpoint, facial recognition technology powered by advanced biometrics and spoof detection confirms their identity with near complete certainty.
+Even today, 55% of Canadian travellers agree that facial recognition technology will help make future international travel faster and more seamless.

 Border inspections of goods are very different too.
 For example, when agents inspect a container of dresses, they know every detail about the fabric, dyes, manufacturing process and shipping route.
 They can confirm that the garments' carbon footprint meets the regulations, and that unethical labor practices were not involved in making it.

 The availability of data evolves in several ways to support this trust to truth strategy.
-One way is that data is available to agencies before people begin their travel or before companies ship products.
+One way is that data is available to organizations before people begin their travel or before companies ship products.
 Another way is through a "bring your own data" model for people and products.
-Travelers carry their identity credentials in digital wallets, sharing only the information that is necessary to share.
+Travellers carry their identity credentials in digital wallets, sharing only the information that is necessary to share.
 And thanks to IoT and smart materials, products tell their own stories.
 Data exchange is instantaneous and real-time.
-Agencies don't store the data, and expiration dates for access fulfill data privacy requirements.
+Border service organizations don't store the data, and expiration dates for access fulfill data privacy requirements.